nihalpasham/rustBoot-book/src/architecture.md

 ## Post-handover stage:

 - At this stage, control has been handed over to firmware (or linux).
-- rustBoot doest not have a networking stack.
+- rustBoot `does not` have a networking stack.
 The job of downloading and installing an update is offloaded to firmware or linux (drastically reducing the TCB)
 - Firmware can trigger and confirm updates by setting the state of the `update or boot` partition via a rustBoot api.
 This removes the need for a filesystem (smaller TCB).
   - However, not all systems can be booted without a file-system.
-  - In such cases, rustBoot provides a FAT16 or 32 implementation, written in safe rust.
+  - If you need one, rustBoot offers a FAT16 or 32 implementation, written in safe rust.
-- Once an update is triggered and the device is reset (i.e. restarted), rustBoot takes over and will attempt to verify and boot the update.
+- Once an update is triggered, the device is reset (i.e. restarted). rustBoot takes over and attempts to verify the update.
+If everything checks out, it boots the updated firmware.

 ```svgbob